shamcode25/finalProject/README.md

 ## 🐛 Troubleshooting

 ### Backend won't start
-- Check MongoDB connection string
+- Check PostgreSQL connection string
 - Verify PORT is not in use
 - Check environment variables
+- Ensure database exists (for local PostgreSQL)

 ### Frontend can't connect to backend
 - Verify backend is running